 ESBT and Accountable Care – Update on pathway progress – Vicky Smith

-Steve welcomed and introduced Vicky Smith, East Sussex County Council, to deliver a presentation on progress in the East Sussex Better Together (ESBT) programme.
+Steve welcomed and introduced Vicky Smith, East Sussex Better Together, to deliver a presentation on progress in the East Sussex Better Together (ESBT) programme.

-Vicky explained that the ESBT partnership was set up in June 2015 to deliver a 150 week programme to reform health and social care service arrangement and delivery in East Sussex, to make the best use of the partnership’s £850m budget.
-Without the programme, East Sussex is predicted to have a £200m health and social care funding gap by 2020.
+Vicky explained that the ESBT partnership was set up in August 2014to deliver a 150 week programme to reform health and social care service arrangement and delivery in East Sussex, to make the best use of the partnership’s £850m budget.
+The ESBT partners are Eastbourne Hailsham Seaford CCG, Hastings and Rother CCG, ESCC, East Sussex Healthcare NHS Trust and Sussex Partnership NHS Foundation Trust.
+The ESBT footprint is the area covered by EHS CCG and H&R CCG.
+There is an anticipated health and social care system-wide funding gap of £200m expected by 2020/21 in the ESBT area.

 Although the programme changes that have been made so far have helped close the funding gap, ESBT have agreed a fundamental change is required to deliver a sustainable care system.
 Work is now under way to develop an Accountable Care model, in which care is commissioned and delivered against a set of agreed outcomes.
 The benefits of the model include that: